lecterror/cakephp-fusion-charts-plugin/README.markdown

-# FusionCharts Plugin for CakePHP 2.*  #
+# FusionCharts Plugin for CakePHP #

 Thank you for trying out FusionCharts plugin for CakePHP!

-Please note that this is still a work-in-progress plugin, with only the basic funcionality to reproduce the charts available in the official FC Free zip file.
+Please note that this is still a work-in-progress plugin, with only the basic functionality to reproduce the charts available in the official FC Free zip file.
 More features will be added and the existing ones will be improved as you people start to complain.